ELIXIR-IIB-training/website/_posts/2023-05-03-Gene_Ontology_and_Bioinformatic_data_Resources_Workshop_Rome_TorVergata.md

 ---
 layout: post
-Title:  "Gene Ontology and Bioinformatic data Resources Workshop: Data Annotation and functional analysis tools. <font color='green'>[open]</font>"
+title: "Gene Ontology and Bioinformatic data Resources Workshop: Data Annotation and functional analysis tools."
-Date_start:   2023-05-03
+date_start: 2023-05-03
-Date_end:   2023-05-04
+date_end: 2023-05-04
-Venue: Rome, Italy
+venue: Rome, Italy
 description: Two-day workshop to boost your understanding of bioinformatics resources and their use - you will learn about the key data resources available and how to use functional analysis tools.

 ---